joao-portelinha/Price-Tracker/README.md

 ## TODO

 - [ ] Dark Mode.
-- [ ] Table order by price, name, ... .
+- [ ] Table order by price, name, etc .
+- [ ] JUST AN IDEIA: add a page for each product where it's possible to see more price data, like highest, lowest, graph, etc.